MikhaellaJingCarumbana/Carumbana_FileEncryptorApp/README.md

-How to Use

 Encrypting a File

-Open the application.
+1.)Open the application.

+2.)
 Click the "Encrypt" button.

+3.)
 Select a file from the file dialog.

+4.)
 Choose a destination folder where the encrypted file will be saved.

+5.)
 The encrypted file will be saved with the prefix Encrypted_.

+6.)
 A confirmation message will appear.

 Decrypting a File

+1.)
 Click the "Decrypt" button.

+2.)
 Select an encrypted file (Encrypted_ prefix) from the file dialog.

+3.)
 Choose a destination folder for the decrypted file.

+4.)
 The decrypted file will be saved with the prefix Decrypted_.

+5.)
 A confirmation message will appear.